+- the school

+- an educational psychologist

+- a doctor

-- the school - an educational psychologist - a medical professional, eg GP or paediatrician - social services (who will only be contacted if appropriate) - anyone else whose advice the LEA considers appropriate
+- social services (who will only give advice if appropriate)

+- anyone else whose advice the LEA considers appropriate

 Once the LEA's officers have collected all the advice and comments about the child's educational needs, they will decide whether to issue an EHC plan for the child.
 If an EHC plan is issued, this is a legal document describing all the child's special educational needs and the special help the child should receive.
 The LEA will usually make a statement if they decide that all the special help the child needs cannot be provided from within the school's resources.